rustlab1/DLC-Gait-Analysis/README.md

 - Note that the .csv files represent the output from DeepLabCut.
 We have randomly selected representative videos to give you an example of the data processing.
 Due to the random selection the output files do not necessarily show the same findings as described in the manuscript.
 If your set-up is different you may need to adapt the script.
 You are welcome to contact ruslan.rust@irem.uzh.ch for further help / collaboration.

+- You can choose between a) "Runway_Analysis.Rmd" and b) "Ladder_Rung_Analysis.Rmd".
+a) The runway analysis provides key calculations and codes described in the paper that covers reliability calculations, analysis from the down side (e..g synchronization, step definition, speed, stance and swing time etc), analysis from lateral side (heights, lengths, angles etc.)

+b) The ladder rung analysis provides key calculations to identify missteps during a ladder rung test including reliability calculations, step identification and error step calculations.

 ### (2) INITIAL USAGE
+- Update your R and RStudio packages

+- Open the .Rmd file you like to test in R Studio

-- Please make sure that all packages are correctly installed.
+- Please make sure that first all packages are correctly installed.
 If packages are not correctly installed, please manually install and load your packages.
 You can find further information here: http://derekogle.com/IFAR/supplements/installations/InstallPackagesRStudio.html

 - Run the entire code.
-You may receive some warnings but you should not receive any errors when running the code.
+You may receive few warnings but you should not receive any errors when running the code.
 If you receive an error try to resolve the error or contact me for further help.

 - You can check the "Html Files" and the Output packages for confirmation

 ### (3) REGULAR USE